metadaddy-sfdc/Shipify-Node-App/README.md

 ```

-2. Ask (or login as) Salesforce Administrator and register this app as a Canvas app `[Admin Name] > Setup > Create > apps > Connected Apps > New`.
+2.Ask (or login as) Salesforce Administrator and register this app as a Canvas app `[Admin Name] > Setup > Create > apps > Connected Apps > New`.

-3. Provide the end point from #1 as the `Canvas app URL`.
+3.Provide the end point from #1 as the `Canvas app URL`.
 The configuration might look like <a href='https://raw.github.com/rajaraodv/shipment/master/images/salesforce-admin-canvas.png' target='_blank'>this</a>.
 <img src="https://raw.github.com/rajaraodv/shipment/master/images/salesforce-admin-canvas.png" height="400" width="700px" />

 (click to enlarge)